In this quickstart you will create and deploy an integration that takes advantage of:

 Within the Credentials pane, attach the credentials you created to the AWS S3 - Put an Object step.

-Deploy and Test Your Instance
+Test Your Instance

 Verify that a Pokemon avatar was written out correctly to your S3 bucket.